 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 Injection site injury may occur after receiving goserelin.
 Call your doctor right away if you have any of the following symptoms: abdominal or stomach pain, bloated or full feeling, lightheadedness, dizziness, or fainting, or feel short of breath.

 Before you have any medical tests, tell the medical doctor in charge that you are using goserelin.
 The results of some tests may be affected by goserelin.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur:For all adultsLess common
+Check with your doctor or nurse immediately if any of the following side effects occur:For all adultsLess common

 - Fast or irregular heartbeat

 - Bone, muscle, or joint pain

 - changes in skin color of the face